 If patients elect to schedule appointments for any of the medical procedures or treatments listed above, they will be fully responsible for taking care of the costs.
 If what is not covered by Medicaid is deemed medically necessary by a doctor, a beneficiary can request to receive approval for the health service, but there are no guarantees.

 Medicaid coverage costs in Washington vary depending on different factors.
-During application for Medicaid services, applicants have to provide information about their incomes, assets and dependents whose names will be on their programs.
+When completing an application for Medicaid services, applicants have to provide information about their incomes, assets and dependents whose names will be on their programs.
 Washington Medicaid coverage premiums will be determined after considering all these factors.
 How much is Medicaid for the average beneficiary?
 Medicaid cost estimates in Washington range on a wide scale from nothing at all to a few thousand dollars, depending on the services or procedures a patient needs, paired with his or her benefits.

 Washington Medicaid services uses a Managed Care program.
 Most consumers that apply for Medicaid coverage Washington have will select a Managed Care Organization (MCO) from which to receive health care.
 This means that Apple Health pays a health plan a monthly fee for the client’s care.
 The fee covers the cost of providing specialty, primary, preventive and other health services.